QiFuChina/emerging-technologies.github.io/README.md

 # Emerging Technologies
 This module will introduce the student to new and emerging technologies in computing.
-Technologies such as new programming languages, new types of data stuctures, new types of software infrastructure, and new communications prototcols will be investigated.
+Technologies such as new programming languages, new types of data structures, new types of software infrastructure, and new communications protocols will be investigated.

 ## Lecturer
 Ian McLoughlin